Nintendo DS: DS Lite

-Nintendo opened its subsidiary, Nintendo of Korea, on July 20, 2006.
-The DS Lite was the first console to be released in South Korea by the subsidiary, being released on January 18, 2007.
-Popular Korean actors Jang Dong-gun and Ahn Sung-ki were enlisted to help promote the console.
-Nintendo of Korea stated they had sold more than one million units in the first year of sale with around 1.4 million sold as of April 2008.
+Following the establishment of Nintendo of Korea in July 2006, the DS Lite became the subsidiary's first console release on January 18, 2007.
+Promoted by actors Jang Dong-gun and Ahn Sung-ki, it sold more than one million units in South Korea within its first year, reaching 1.4 million by April 2008.

-The DS Lite was reportedly discontinued in April 2011.
+The Nintendo DS Lite was reportedly discontinued in April 2011.

 Sales

 As of March 31, 2016, all Nintendo DS models combined have sold 154.02 million units.
 The majority of these were made up of the first revision model, the DS Lite, according to Nintendo.

 Legacy

-The success of the Nintendo DS introduced touchscreen controls and wireless online gaming to a wide audience.
-According to Damien McFerran of Nintendo Life, the "DS was the first encounter many people had with touch-based tech, and it left an indelible impression."
+The Nintendo DS introduced touchscreen controls and wireless online gaming to a broad audience.
+Damien McFerran of Nintendo Life wrote that the "DS was the first encounter many people had with touch-based tech, and it left an indelible impression."
+It established a large casual gaming market, attracting non-traditional gamers and setting touchscreens as a standard for future portable devices.
+Jeremy Parish, writing for Polygon stated that the DS, "had basically primed the entire world for" the iPhone (released in January 2007), laying the groundwork for touchscreen mobile gaming apps, though he noted that the success of the iPhone "effectively caused the DS market to implode" by the early 2010s.

-The DS established a large casual gaming market, attracting large non-gamer audiences and establishing touchscreens as the standard controls for future portable gaming devices.
-According to Jeremy Parish, writing for Polygon, the Nintendo DS laid the foundations for touchscreen mobile gaming on smartphones.
-He stated that the DS "had basically primed the entire world for" the iPhone, released in January 2007, and that the DS paved the way for iPhone gaming mobile apps.
-However, the success of the iPhone "effectively caused the DS market to implode" by the early 2010s, according to Parish.
+The DS also broadened the market for female gamers.
+In 2006, Nintendo reported that 44% of DS owners were female, with the majority of Nintendogs players being women.

-The DS also enlarged the market for female gamers.
-According to Nintendo in 2006, 44% of DS owners were female, with the majority of Nintendogs owners being female.
+The system was followed by the Nintendo DSi, released on November 1, 2008, which added dual digital cameras and digital game distribution, while removing backward compatibility with Game Boy Advance titles.
+A larger variant, originally planned as a DS Lite variant, was released as the Nintendo DSi XL.

-The success of the DS paved the way for its successor, the Nintendo 3DS, a handheld gaming console with a similar dual-screen setup that can display images on the top screen in stereoscopic 3D.
+The success of the DS also paved the way for the Nintendo 3DS, a dual-screen handheld capable of displaying stereoscopic 3D on the top screen.

-On January 29, 2014, Nintendo announced that Nintendo DS games would be added to the Wii U's Virtual Console, with the first game, Brain Age: Train Your Brain in Minutes a Day!, being released in Japan on June 3, 2014.
+On January 29, 2014, Nintendo announced that DS games would be added to the Wii U's Virtual Console, with Brain Age being the first released in Japan on June 3, 2014.